FairRootGroup/FairRoot/examples/MQ/pixelDetector/README.md

 - **pixel-processor** ( **ex-processorBin**),
 - **pixel-sink** ( **ex-sinkBin**),

 which run given devices and allow setting of the different parameters from the command line.
-Also a path to the config file (.json) is set here to read various network properties.
 These devices may run in different control modes:
 - interactive - waiting for the keyboard input to change states;
 - static - changes states automatically;
 - dds - react to the commands sent via dds_intercom.